apache/openwhisk-deploy-kube/docs/k8s-minikube.md

 Using Minikube is only appropriate for development and testing purposes.
 It is not recommended for production deployments of OpenWhisk.

+TLS termination will be handled by OpenWhisk's `nginx` service and will use self-signed certificates.
+You will need to invoke `wsk` with the `-i` command line argument to bypass certificate checking.

 You must remember to put the docker network in promiscuous mode via
 ```